The Bankrate promise

 In addition to letting you redeem points for transfers to Amex airline and hotel partners, the American Express Membership Rewards program offers other redemption options.
 For example, you can redeem points directly for travel purchases through the American Express travel portal, or you can use points for gift cards, merchandise or online shopping.

 Jacob Wade, who runs the website RoadmapMoney.com, says that he has earned over 250,000 Amex points through several different cards he has, including the Amex Business Platinum.
-In the process, he has learned to love the flexible redemption options and has used points for five round-trip tickets from Florida to Washington State in January of last year, a hotel stay through the Amex portal and $900 worth of Home Depot gift cards for a backyard project.
+In the process, he has learned to love the flexible redemption options and has used points for five round-trip tickets from Florida to Washington State, a hotel stay through the Amex portal and $900 worth of Home Depot gift cards for a backyard project.

 In total, the Amex Membership Rewards program offers 17 different airline partners and three hotel partners to choose from.
 It’s also common to come across transfer partner bonus offers from time to time, which can help you get a better transfer ratio when you move your points from Amex to an airline or hotel partner.